Equity-Health-Foundation/COVIDetector/README.md

 - The proximity are estimated by Bluetooth signal strength (RSSN).
 - The user’s privacy and anonymity are protected by differential privacy mechanisms (bloom filter based)

-A unique feature of this app is that even if you haven't been using this app, once installed it can still alert you if you have elevated risks.
+A unique feature of this app is that even if you have never installed this app before, once installed it can still show you immediately if you have elevated risks.